Mr-Jen/Mobile-Flashcards/README.md

 The app allows you to create your own decks to which you can add your own flashcards.
 You can take quizzes on any deck you created to test your knowledge.
+When you perform very good (at least 80% correct), you will receive a toast on your good work.

 By default, when you open the app, a notification is prepared for you to remind you to practice.
 Whenever you finish a quiz, said notification gets deleted and will be set up for the same time the next day.